fox-one/mixin-sdk-jsbridge/README.md

 English | [简体中文](./README.zh-CN.md)

 ### Introduction
-The Mixin-JSBridge SDK For FE Developer.
+The Js Bridge SDK base on Mixin Eco.

 There is a [rebot](https://fox-one.github.io/mixin-sdk-jsbridge-rebot/#/) which use the sdk.